 My introduction to the taste of buckwheat was rather ambiguous.
 My sister made these cookies.
 They tasted so very very good but I couldn’t tell where the bitterness and earthyness of chocolate ended and the buckwheat began.

-Edit: It turns out there is such a thing as “dark buckwheat” which most likely explains the difference I saw between the two flours, not the source.
+Edit: The difference likely stems from different types of buckwheat – “dark buckwheat” most likely explains the difference I saw between the two flours, not the source.

 The tart is nice fresh, although I’m particularly fond of it after it’s been chilled in the fridge.
 The fragipane-like chocolate walnut cream takes on a bit of a fudge-y, brownie-y, ganache (I couldn’t quite make up my mind) type texture.
 However, the tart crust does loose some of its crumbly crispness.